-Let us ask ourselves a question.
-Is it accidental that post-metaphysical thinking and the philosophical methods of deconstruction appear alongside the political projects interested in disarming and disempowering world institutions, or those interested in dismantling patriarchy, and the remaining after-effects of colonialism?
-We can be sure that following WWII, the real power of technology had asked that the human animal problematize the use and application of technology, among other sociological and political concerns.
-Because of the pervasiveness of this power, we should not be surprised that during this same period, academic philosophy too was also subordinated to sociological concerns and preoccupied with the tools on offer by way of sociologic.
+Let us ask a question.
+Is it accidental that a pronounced moment of post-metaphysical thinking appears alongside the political projects invested in disarming and disempowering world institutions, or those invested in dismantling patriarchy, and the remaining after-effects of colonialism?
+Following WWII, the horrors of Nazi gas chambers and fears of atomic warfare had demanded that the human animal rather problematize the use and application of technology alongside the operation and orientation of power.
+Because of the ugliness of these concerns, we should not be surprised that academic philosophy too was also subordinated to sociological concerns and preoccupied with the tools on offer by way of sociologic.
 In a little-referenced paper from 2003, titled The Problem of Critique, Steven M. Feldman identifies this turn away from metaphysics and towards a certain epistemological sociology, one that goes by the name of metamodernism,

 “Metamodernism not only rejects epistemological foundationalism, but further dismisses these concerns as insignificant in comparison to other more pressing issues.
 Metamodernists tend to emphasize the operation and orientation of power.”